nmushegian/minicash-wikidocs/pages/checksig.md

 - Signature checks on a minicash transaction are defined below.
+- Minicash checksig is analagous to bitcoin's checksig w`SIGHASH_ALL | ANYONECANPAY` used in a pay-to-pubkey-hash output script.
 - Most importantly, note that checksig is called from `vinx_tick`, the valid-in-context check for transactions, which is *not* part of the critical path.
 You can read the context from the database and check signatures without ever interrupting the validator.
 -
 - ```